 A special thanks to club member Steve Piotrowski, AG2AA, offering club members the real field experience at his own QTH.

-Many stopped out to this year’s exclusive ARRL Field Day location at the QTH of club member AG2AA in Rapids, NY.
+This year’s exclusive ARRL Field Day location at the QTH of club member AG2AA in Rapids, NY.
 Everyone from seasoned radio veterans to those who just wanted to stop and see what the fuss was about were invited to attend: “Everyone is welcome, whether you’re camping out or just coming for a visit”, said Joe in a message to the club, luring members, friends, and family for “…camping, radio, food, and fun. ”

 There is no better way to summarize the essence of ARRL’s Field Day, but for those who have not had the opportunity to visit a Field Day site, they may miss out on the importance of this event.
 The ARRL, the Amateur Radio Relay League, sponsors and promotes this annual, national event.